What is spasmodic dysphonia?

 What causes spasmodic dysphonia?

 The exact cause of spasmodic dysphonia is not known.
 A nervous system disorder is thought to cause most cases.
-They may occur along with other movement disorders.
+They may happen along with other movement disorders.
 Researchers think it may be caused by a problem in the basal ganglia of the brain.
 This is the area that helps coordinate muscle movement.
 Spasmodic dysphonia may be inherited.
 It may start after a cold or the flu, injury to the voice box, a long period of voice use, or stress.

 What are the symptoms of spasmodic dysphonia?